Tuesday, July 25, 2017

 Now, if you are going to travel by car to Austrått, do not miss the opportunity to vist Hegra Fortress, where i.a. three Swedish volunteers (see our book Swedes at War 1914-1945) held out for several weeks against the German attackers.
 The onslaught of the German forces, not least the Luftwaffe, can be better understood by examining the fortress roof.

 When in beautiful Trondheim, you should make sure you visit three WWII-related sights.
 First, The Norwegian National Museum of Justice, with several artifacts from the SS, Quisling police forces and an Enigma machine that was actually saved from a scrap heap in the 1980s.
 This museum also has the WWI German "anthrax sugar cubes" used by a Swedish volunteer, Otto von Rosen, that you can read more about in Swedes at War 1914-1945.
-Then there is the old but good army & home front museum Rustekammeret beside the amazing cathedral of Nidaros.
+Then there is the army & home front museum Rustekammeret beside the amazing cathedral of Nidaros.
 Rustekammeret deals with the complete military history of the area, thus not only WWII.

 Finally, do not miss to check out the enormous German submarine bunkers in the Trondheim harbour, just too big to miss.
 They are not that open to the public but you might still find a way to be allowed inside, if you find someone nice and understanding working in them.
 Even if you are not able to talk yourself inside, their exterior is well worth seeing up close.
 To prepare yourself for seeing these bunkers and many other German sites in the region, you should get this new and very well illustrated Norwegian book, Bunkeren.